skx/evalfilter/README.md

     // or
     //   return true;
     //
-    // Your host application uses this script as a filter, so that
+    // Your host application may decide to do something interesting
-    // any message which return `true` will be processed further.
+    // when it receives a `true` result, and nothing when it sees `false`.
     //

     //
-    // If we have messages from Steve they're "interesting".
+    // If we have a message from Steve it is "interesting"!
     //
     if ( Author == "Steve" ) { return true; }

     //
-    // A bug?
+    // A bug is being discussed?
 Awesome.
     //
     if ( Message ~=  "panic" ) { return true; }